Real data for Data and AI enthusiasts.

 Started P8 in a strong grid.
 Benefited from the SC on lap 7 and retirements of Gasly and Lawson.
 Scored 6 points in Miami, reaching 7 total.
 Consistent performance for Alpine in his second season.

 Piastri completed zero laps in the first two races.
-In Japan he finished 2nd — the safety car was the only reason he did not win.
+In Japan he finished 2nd.
+In Canada both McLarens suffered with intermediate strategy.

-Verstappen: last in Australia, retired in China, 8th in Japan.
-Red Bull is behind Alpine and Haas in constructors.
+Verstappen: last in Australia, retired in China, 8th in Japan, P3 in Canada β first podium of 2026.
+Red Bull showing signs of recovery.

-All 4 races had a safety car that changed the result.
-The pit stop timing during the safety car is the most critical strategic variable of 2026.
+All 5 races had a safety car that changed the result.
+The pit stop timing during the SC is the most critical strategic variable of 2026.

 Completed his first race of 2026 in Suzuka, finishing 18th.
 He became a father for the first time the same week.